sleepjie/Valanar/Valanar Superdocument.md

 There is a significant minority of humans in Nauska, many of whom have settled in the lower valleys where agriculture is more feasible.
 These communities often act as trade intermediaries between the mountain-dwelling Kanin and outsiders, facilitating economic exchanges that benefit the region.

-Nauska is divided by fiefdoms which are governed by clans of samurai.
-The social disparity between a commoner and a member of the samurai class is more pronounced than the relationship between knight and peasant; the role of a samurai extends to law enforcement as well as martial duties.
 ##### History and Founding
 Nauska was once mostly unsettled land between the salt flats of Khard’s southern border and Old Vitgaard’s northern territories.
 For centuries, the Kanin clans had been embroiled in relentless civil wars, fighting over land, resources, and ancient grievances.
 This protracted conflict left Nauska fragmented and vulnerable, and with the clans distracted and dispersed, the Old Vitgaardian Empire initiated a series of aggressive manoeuvres aiming to annex the country.
 Their approach was both militaristic and strategic, posing a critical threat to the sovereignty and cultural integrity of the Kanin people.